The shape of ideas | V-ZUG Australia

 • Karl’s hammer

 “I really like it.
-When you hit a machine tool component, nothing gets damaged because of the copper on top,” says Karl Bircher, 62, a toolmaker who has worked for V-ZUG for 34 years.
+When you hit a machine tool component, nothing gets damaged because of the copper on top,” says Karl Birchler, 62, a toolmaker who has worked for V-ZUG for 34 years.

 • Production smock